aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/transaction_context.md

 ## Function `generate_unique_address`

-Returns a universally unique identifier (of type address) generated by hashing the transaction hash of this transaction and a sequence number specific to this transaction.
-This function can be called any number of times inside a single transaction.
-Each such call increments the sequence number and generates a new unique address.
-Uses Scheme in types/src/transaction/authenticator.rs for domain separation from other ways of generating unique addresses.
+Returns a universally unique identifier (of type address) generated<br/> by hashing the transaction hash of this transaction and a sequence number<br/> specific to this transaction.
+This function can be called any<br/> number of times inside a single transaction.
+Each such call increments<br/> the sequence number and generates a new unique address.<br/> Uses Scheme in types/src/transaction/authenticator.rs for domain separation<br/> from other ways of generating unique addresses.

 <pre><code>fun generate_unique_address(): address<br/></code></pre>